SHAKAR-AFZAL/coca-cola-retail-analytics-dashboard/README.md

 ## Overview
 This project focuses on solving real-world retail analytics problems by analyzing sales data from a beverage company (Coca-Cola style dataset).

-An interactive Excel dashboard was developed to convert messy and unstructured data into meaningful insights for business decision-making.
+An interactive Excel dashboard was developed to convert messy and unstructured data into meaningful insights for business decision making.

 The dashboard highlights sales trends, regional performance, product-level insights, and overall profitability using dynamic and interactive visualizations.